radiantlogic-v8/documentation-new/documentation/global-sync-guide/deployment.md

 #### Capture connector

-When this alert is enabled, every time the capture connector state changes (e.g. a connector state changes from RUNNING to STOPPED or vice versa), a file alert is triggered in: `{RLI_HOME}/logs/alerts`.log
+When this alert is enabled, every time the capture connector state changes (e.g. a connector state changes from RUNNING to STOPPED or vice versa), a file alert is triggered in: `alerts.log`.
+You can view and download alerts.log from Main Control Panel > Settings > Configuration > File Manager.

 #### Pipeline state

-When this alert is enabled, every time the pipeline state changes (e.g. a pipeline state changes to/from RUNNING, SUSPENDED, UPLOADING, ERROR, DEPLOYING, WAITING_FOR_AGENT), a file alert is triggered in: `{RLI_HOME}/logs/alerts.log`
+When this alert is enabled, every time the pipeline state changes (e.g. a pipeline state changes to/from RUNNING, SUSPENDED, UPLOADING, ERROR, DEPLOYING, WAITING_FOR_AGENT), a file alert is triggered in: `alerts.log`.
+You can view and download alerts.log from Main Control Panel > Settings > Configuration > File Manager.

 #### Processor queue

 When this alert is enabled, indicate a queue size threshold.
 The threshold size is the maximum number of entries in the queue awaiting processing.
-Once this number is reached, a file alert is triggered in `{RLI_HOME}/logs/alerts.log`.
+Once this number is reached, a file alert is triggered in `alerts.log`.
 This indicates that messages are accumulating in the queue, and an administrator should check the apply process to see if there are issues causing the changes to not get processed and applied fast enough.
+You can view and download alerts.log from Main Control Panel > Settings > Configuration > File Manager.

 ### Replay failed messages